 The perfectly human Wikus provides a straighter example when a splash of Applied Phlebotinum triggers a gradual transformation into an alien, at first just his arm, at which point he is whisked away to a research facility where no one treats him as even remotely human, instead electrocuting him into operating alien weapons for them and discussing how they're going to harvest his organs right in front of him while he begs for mercy.

 The cover story used to detain Wikus is that he contracted an alien disease that jumped species and needs to be quarantined.
 The end of the movie states that when the truth of what actually happened was revealed to the public there was hell to pay.

 Avatar: The only problem the humans (or at least the company and security leaders) had with killing the Na'vi was public relations.
 The Na'vi had no issues with killing humans either.
 It should be noted though that the humans were on the Na'vi planet, far away from any government controlled land so the law wouldn't touch them.
-And the Na'vi clearly aren't united or advanced enough to need a standing government or strict legal system.
+And the Na'vi aren't united enough to need a standing government or strict legal system.